aschamarthi/wa-cr-warp/README.md

 - `MUSCL_WA.py` — WA-3 approach
 - `WENO_PNG_Cheap.py` — WA-WENO-CR approach (11s on A100 at 512², an hour and few minutes for 2048²)

 I’ll add the multicomponent and multiphase codes later, and I might even add geometries like curvilinear or immersed boundary.

-It was fun.
-It was faster than nvFORTRAN.
-For instance, the Riemann problem took about 24 seconds with FORTRAN code.
-I like the CUDA code I get. :).
 It matches really well for the viscous TGV, which is added on 04/23/26, check the folder.

 ## References